 GETTING AROUND AMELIA ISLAND

-Before you discover all of the Amelia Island things to do, you need to know how you are getting there and getting around.
+Before you discover all of the Amelia Island things to do, you need to know how you are getting there and getting around, as well as discovering other great small towns in Florida.
 You have three Amelia Island transportation options you need to be aware of.

 What airport do you fly into?
 Jacksonville, FL is the closest major airport to fly to that can get you to Amelia Island.
 It’s about a 30-minute drive from the airport to Fernandina Beach, FL.
 You could also fly into Fernandina Beach Municipal Airport.
 It would probably be quicker and cheaper to rent a car and drive from Jacksonville, FL.